avodonosov/package-doc-dump/README.md

 Uses [docparser](https://github.com/eudoxia0/docparser).

 Maturity is low - I only made it to generate an OK ducument for cl+ssl.
-If you try it for other library, you may need to improve something.
+If you try it for another library, you may need to improve something.